-Professors Edwin Stafford (Jon M. Huntsman School of Business, USU) and Roslynn Brain McCann (USU Extension Sustainability) are working to help improve Utah’s air quality via a statewide high school clean air poster contest including Logan, InTech Intercollegiate, Sky View, South Campus, Fast Forward, Ridgeline, and Grand County High Schools.
-Over 400 students are expected to be involved in the contest this winter of 2019.
+Professors Edwin Stafford (Jon M. Huntsman School of Business, USU) and Roslynn Brain McCann (USU Extension Sustainability) are working to help improve Utah’s air quality via a statewide high school clean air poster contest including Cache, Carbon, and Grand Counties in Utah and Franklin County, ID.
+Over 400 students are expected to be involved in the contest for the 2019-2020 year.

 Prizes for the posters have been donated generously by local businesses, the City of Logan, non-profit organizations, and concerned citizens.
-For 2019, about $2,500 in cash, gift cards, and merchandise have been donated to be given to students designing winning posters at both the high school and county levels.
-Winning posters will be reprinted and displayed in the media and throughout the community during inversion season in 2019.
+For 2019, about $2,500 in cash, gift cards, and merchandise was donated and given to students designing winning posters at both the high school and county levels.
+Winning posters were reprinted and displayed in the media and throughout various communities during inversion season in 2019.

-Each high school will select their winning posters by mid-January, 2019, and the top posters will be entered into the county competition where a panel of prominent judges (representing environmental science, art, and business) will select the Grand Prize winners, who will be announced in Logan, February 2019.
-Each Grand Prize student winner will win a larger cash prize.
+Each high school selected their winning posters by mid-January, 2019, and the top posters engaged in a statewide competition where a panel of prominent judges (representing environmental science, art, and business) selected the Grand Prize winners, announced at the Nora Eccles Harrison Museum of Art at USU in Logan, February 2019.
+Each Grand Prize student winner won a larger cash prize.

 Self-reported measures by teens involved in the poster contest indicate that teens perceive to be empowered to make a difference as “change agents.”
 They report that the contest does educate them about local air pollution and that they are more willing to act on preserving air quality.
 Some evidence also indicates that they are influencing their parents to engage in preserving air quality as well (in what McCann and Stafford call “the inconvenient youth” effect).